A Simple Thinking About Blood Type: Releases and adaptions

 A Simple Thinking About Blood Type was first serialized on Dong-sun's blog as a webtoon.
 Japanese publisher Times Culture later published the comic in book form as Ketsuekigata-kun! (血液型くん!) in 2013.

 A short anime adaptation was made by Japanese production houses Assez Finaund Fabric and Feel in 2013, with a second season in January 2015.
-Zexcs will co-produce a third season, scheduled to air in October 2015.
-A 4th season has been announced.
+Zexcs co-produced a third season, which began airing in October 2015.
+A fourth season aired in 2016.

 Characters

 Each of the voice actors also represents their own blood type.